![]() |

 Microcontoller: The microcontroller is derived from the TMS1000 series and adopted to control both the keyboard, the display and to feed the speech synthesizer.
 This La Dictée Magique uses a CD2702 which interprets as TMC0270, ROM-Code 2.

-Speech ROM: Speech data is stored in a 128k ROM chip with the designation TMC 0350.
-This La Dictée Magique uses a CD2352 which is actually a double VSM (Voice Speech Memory) with 256k capacity.
+Speech ROM: Speech data is stored in a 128k ROM chip with the designation TMC0350.
+This La Dictée Magique uses a CD2352 which is actually an identical VSM (Voice Speech Memory) from a more recent manufacturing process.

 In addition to the ten different English speaking Speak & Spell Cartridge Libraries five French speaking "Module Magique" were introduced.
 A comprehensive overview including the wordlists could be found here.